Black people: France

 While census collection of ethnic background is illegal in France, it is estimated that there are about 2.5 – 5 million black people residing there.

 Germany

 As of 2020, there are approximately one million black people living in Germany.

 Netherlands

 Afro-Dutch are residents of the Netherlands who are of Black African or Afro-Caribbean ancestry.
 They tend to be from the former and present Dutch overseas territories of Aruba, Bonaire, Curaçao, Sint Maarten and Suriname.
 The Netherlands also has sizable Cape Verdean and other African communities.

+Portugal

+As of 2021, there were at least 232,000 people of recent Black-African immigrant background living in Portugal.
+They mainly live in the regions of Lisbon, Porto, Coimbra.
+As Portugal doesn't collect information dealing with ethnicity, the estimate includes only people that, as of 2021, hold the citizenship of a Sub Saharan African country or people who have acquired Portuguese citizenship from 2008 to 2021, thus excluding descendants, people of more distant African ancestry or people who have settled in Portugal generations ago and are now Portuguese citizens.

 Spain

 The term "Moors" has been used in Europe in a broader, somewhat derogatory sense to refer to Muslims, especially those of Arab or Berber ancestry, whether living in North Africa or Iberia.
 Moors were not a distinct or self-defined people.
 Medieval and early modern Europeans applied the name to Muslim Arabs, Berbers, Sub-Saharan Africans and Europeans alike.

 Isidore of Seville, writing in the 7th century, claimed that the Latin word Maurus was derived from the Greek mauron, μαύρον, which is the Greek word for "black".
 Indeed, by the time Isidore of Seville came to write his Etymologies, the word Maurus or "Moor" had become an adjective in Latin, "for the Greeks call black, mauron".
 "In Isidore's day, Moors were black by definition..."

 Afro-Spaniards are Spanish nationals of West/Central African ancestry.
 Today, they mainly come from Cameroon, Equatorial Guinea, Ghana, Gambia, Mali, Nigeria and Senegal.
 Additionally, many Afro-Spaniards born in Spain are from the former Spanish colony Equatorial Guinea.
 Today, there are an estimated 683,000 Afro-Spaniards in Spain.